 At that very time Jesus cured many who had diseases, sicknesses and evil spirits, and gave sight to many who were blind.
 So he replied to the messengers: "Go back and report to John what you have seen and heard: the blind receive sight, the lame walk, those who have leprosy are cured, the deaf hear, the dead are raised and the good news is preached to the poor.
 Blessed is the man who does not fall away on account of me."note[Q = Luke 7.20-23 || Matthew 11.2-6.]

 Although both texts quote from Isaiah (35 and 61), the selection from this model and sequence is identical.
-Therefore, they can not go back to the same source, but the youngest text (Q, the source of the gospels of Luke and Matthew) goes back to the oldest, 4Q521, which dates back to the first half of the first century BCE.
+Therefore, they cannot go back to the same source, but the youngest text (Q, the source of the gospels of Luke and Matthew) goes back to the oldest, 4Q521, which dates back to the first half of the first century BCE.
 Of course it is possible that Q quotes Jesus' own words, in which case Jesus referred to a Qumran-document.

 The Messiah-sage was not only supposed to give an interpretation of the Law of Moses and to cure people, but also to predict the future.
-An example can be found in the famous War Scroll (1QM), which describes the apocalyptic war of the "children of light" and the angels against the devil Belial and the "children of darkness".
+An example can be found in the famous War Scroll (1QM), which describes the eschatological war of the "children of light" and the angels against the devil Belial and the "children of darkness".
 The latter are sometimes called Kittim, a word that usually stands for the Romans.
 This war ends with the destruction of the evil forces and the beginning of God's personal rule of the universe.

 The Messiah is not directly mentioned in the War Scroll, but the prophecy of Balaam is quoted in a prayer: